GuavaKhan/acropolis/README.md

 2. We will train on 30 companies
 3. We are using a Neural Network from the DeepLearn Toolbox. https://github.com/rasmusbergpalm/DeepLearnToolbox
 4. All company data will start on the year of the most recently created company
+5. Features are taken on a per quarter basis

 Tasks
 ------